The Chat Pile, now a 3-acre parking lot that looks north at the new Valles Mines Post Office

 lead and zinc for the war.
 Where?
 On what thereafter would be called "The Chat Pile".
 Dumps from mines all over

-the area were hauled here for concentration even though they had been left behind for decades because the nuggets
+the area were hauled here and piled high for concentration even though they had been left behind for decades because the nuggets

 and particles were too small for human hands to pick out.
 Lead and barite in principle are simple to separate when